 The Evolution of Citrix Technologies

-eG Innovations has been a Citrix partner since 2003.
-Those were the days when Citrix’s messaging was around “access”.
+Monitoring the Citrix Workspace can be done with native tools or third-party monitoring tools. eG Innovations has been a Citrix partner since 2003, helping companies deliver better end-user experiences by proactively monitoring their Citrix Workspaces.
+Back in 2003, Citrix’s messaging was around “access”.
 Thin client computing and then server-based computing were the hot topics.
 Discussions around the efficiency of RDP and ICA ruled and Citrix Resource Manager was the best way to monitor a Citrix server.
 What was then Citrix MetaFrame soon became Citrix Presentation Server, then Citrix XenApp, and now Citrix Virtual Apps.

 Citrix and the industry have come a long way since then.
 No longer is Citrix a single product company.
 Citrix Virtual Desktops is the technology that enables delivery of hosted virtual desktops provisioned.
 Citrix StoreFront provides a customizable web front-end to access applications.
 Rather than dealing with individual server instances, one can now rely on Citrix Provisioning to stream the operating system.
 Licensing is now centrally handled by a Citrix License server.
 And virtualization has become the norm with Citrix Hypervisor (previously called Citrix XenServer) being one of the hypervisor choices.
 To optimize remote access, Citrix ADC (previously NetScaler) now plays a key role.
 All security, load balancing, tunneling and other networking features are centralized in NetScaler.